Headout is a brand trusted by millions of guests worldwide offering curated experiences to enjoy this attraction.

 How to get to Machu Picchu

 Making your travel plans to Machu Picchu is like solving a 1,000-piece puzzle—thrilling, a tad complex, but utterly rewarding.
 Nestled high in the Peruvian Andes, this ancient Incan citadel isn't directly accessible by road, making the journey just as memorable as the destination itself.
 Travelers must first pass through Lima and Cusco before reaching this ancient wonder.
+If you don't want to deal with the hassle of coordinating buses, trains, and tickets, choose the Day Trip from Cusco, this one ticket covers it all!

-• By flight: The quickest route from Lima to Cusco is by air, with multiple daily flights taking about 1 hour.
+By flight: The quickest route from Lima to Cusco is by air, with multiple daily flights taking about 1 hour.
 Book early, especially in peak season.

-• By bus: This journey will be a scenic but long 20-hour ride through Peru’s changing landscapes.
+By bus: This journey will be a scenic but long 20-hour ride through Peru’s changing landscapes.
 Choose reputable companies to prioritize comfort and safety.

-• By direct train: This is the fastest and easiest option.
+By direct train: This is the fastest and easiest option.
 Hop on a direct train from Poroy or San Pedro, and you will reach your destination in only 4 hours.
 Tickets sell out fast—book ahead.

-• By bus & train: Take a 2-hour bus from Cusco to Ollantaytambo, then a scenic train ride along the Urubamba River to Aguas Calientes.
+By bus & train: Take a 2-hour bus from Cusco to Ollantaytambo, then a scenic train ride along the Urubamba River to Aguas Calientes.
 This route offers more flexibility to explore the scared town of Ollantaytambo.

-• By bus & trek: From Cusco take a 5-hour bus to Santa Maria, a taxi to Hydroelectrica Station, and then hike 10 km (2-3 hours) along the Vilcanota River to Aguas Calientes.
+By bus & trek: From Cusco take a 5-hour bus to Santa Maria, a taxi to Hydroelectrica Station, and then hike 10 km (2-3 hours) along the Vilcanota River to Aguas Calientes.
 Known as the Hydroelectric route, this is the most economical way to reach Machu Picchu.

-• Trek along Salkantay trail: A less crowded alternative to the Inca Trail, this 70 km, 5-day journey takes you through Salkantay Mountain’s rugged beauty before entering the lush jungle on the way to Aguas Calientes.
+Trek along Salkantay trail: A less crowded alternative to the Inca Trail, this 70 km, 5-day journey takes you through Salkantay Mountain’s rugged beauty before entering the lush jungle on the way to Aguas Calientes.

-• Trek to Machu Picchu: Starting near Ollantaytambo, this legendary 4day Inka trail winds through 39 km of ancient Inca pathways, passing Wiñay Wayna before culminating at Machu Picchu through Intipunku (Sun Gate) at sunrise.
+Trek to Machu Picchu: Starting near Ollantaytambo, this legendary 4day Inka trailwinds through 39 km of ancient Inca pathways, passing Wiñay Wayna before culminating at Machu Picchu through Intipunku (Sun Gate) at sunrise.
 Strictly limited permits—book months in advance!

-• By bus: Frequent shuttles take 30 minutes via the winding Hiram Bingham Road.
+By bus: Frequent shuttles take 30 minutes via the winding Hiram Bingham Road.
 Tickets can be bought in advance or at the station.

-• Trek: A steep 1.5-2 hour hike up stone staircases through the lush cloud forest, partially following an ancient Inca route.
+Trek: A steep 1.5-2 hour hike up stone staircases through the lush cloud forest, partially following an ancient Inca route.
 Perfect for those seeking a sunrise arrival.

 Tips

-• Cusco sits at 3,400 meters above sea level.
+Cusco sits at 3,400 meters above sea level.
 Spend a few days here before visiting Machu Picchu to adjust and minimize altitude sickness.

-• You can also visit Andean communities in the Sacred Valley, which are rich in culture.
+You can also visit Andean communities in the Sacred Valley, which are rich in culture.
 Stop by Pisac or Ollantaytambo to see ancient weaving techniques and shop for alpaca garments as you get used to the altitude.

-• Plan to stay the night in Aguas Calientes.
+Plan to stay the night in Aguas Calientes.
 This is the last stop before the Inca Citadel and there are no accommodations beyond this point.

-• Weather at Machu Picchu can change rapidly.
+Weather at Machu Picchu can change rapidly.
 Dress in layers to adapt to fluctuating temperatures and bring rain jacket, even during the dry season.

-• Even the "easy" routes involve steep, uneven steps, requiring a decent level of fitness.
+Even the "easy" routes involve steep, uneven steps, requiring a decent level of fitness.

-• Pack light!
+Pack light!
 Backpacks over 20kg aren’t allowed.
 Small bags are fine, and lockers are available for larger ones.

-• Note that bringing food into the site is prohibited; plan your meals accordingly.
+Note that bringing food into the site is prohibited; plan your meals accordingly.

-• There is only one little cafe in Machu Picchu.
+There is only one little cafe in Machu Picchu.
 It is close to the site entrance gate and you must try the key lime pie here!

-• To preserve the integrity of Machu Picchu, adhere to regulations such as not climbing on walls, refraining from loud noises, and staying on designated paths.
+To preserve the integrity of Machu Picchu, adhere to regulations such as not climbing on walls, refraining from loud noises, and staying on designated paths.

-• There are no washrooms inside Machu Picchu.
+There are no washrooms inside Machu Picchu.
 Utilize the facilities at the entrance before starting your tour, it requires a small fee but its very clean.

-• Items such as drones, tripods, and selfie stickers are not allowed inside.
+Items such as drones, tripods, and selfie stickers are not allowed inside.
 Make sure you are not carrying any of this in your carry-on backpack to avoid delays at entry.

-• For the full Machu Picchu experience, try one upper and one lower site route.
+For the full Machu Picchu experience, try one upper and one lower site route.
 Do it over two days or fit both into one.
 Afterall, its not everyday that you come all the way to Machu Picchu.

-• Hike one way and take the bus the other way.
+Hike one way and take the bus the other way.
 This way you can enjoy the scenic trek climb without exhausting yourself too much.

-• Guides are not mandatory for entering Machu Picchu, but it is highly recommended to understand the ruins better.
+Guides are not mandatory for entering Machu Picchu, but it is highly recommended to understand the ruins better.
 Avoid overpriced tours; go to the Aguas Calientes bus stop and look for licensed guides in blue vests ($50-$60 for two people).

-• Pisco Sour, Peru’s national cocktail, is a must-try, but don’t overdo it the night before your ascent—altitude and hangovers don’t mix.
+Pisco Sour, Peru’s national cocktail, is a must-try, but don’t overdo it the night before your ascent—altitude and hangovers don’t mix.

 What to pack for your visit

-• Passport: Always carry your original passport, as it is required for entry.
+Passport: Always carry your original passport, as it is required for entry.

-• Cash: Bring local currency (Nuevo Sol) for small purchases, tips, and souvenirs.
+Cash: Bring local currency (Nuevo Sol) for small purchases, tips, and souvenirs.

-• Reusable water bottle: Bring a 1-2 liter capacity bottle to stay hydrated.
+Reusable water bottle: Bring a 1-2 liter capacity bottle to stay hydrated.

-• High-energy snacks: Pack items like nuts, chocolate, or energy bars for a quick energy boost.
+High-energy snacks: Pack items like nuts, chocolate, or energy bars for a quick energy boost.

-• Sunscreen, sunglasses, sunhat: Protect yourself from UV rays at high altitudes.
+Sunscreen, sunglasses, sunhat: Protect yourself from UV rays at high altitudes.

-• Bug repellent: To ward off insects, especially in warmer months.
+Bug repellent: To ward off insects, especially in warmer months.

-• Rain jacket or poncho: Weather can be unpredictable; a waterproof layer is crucial.
+Rain jacket or poncho: Weather can be unpredictable; a waterproof layer is crucial.

-• Comfortable hiking boots: Ensure they are well-worn to avoid blisters.
+Comfortable hiking boots: Ensure they are well-worn to avoid blisters.

-• First aid kit: Basic supplies like band-aids, antiseptic creams, altitude-sickness medication, and pain relievers (paracetamol).
+First aid kit: Basic supplies like band-aids, antiseptic creams, altitude-sickness medication, and pain relievers (paracetamol).

-• Toiletries: Include travel-sized items like deodorant, wet wipes, and toilet paper (as it may not always be available).
+Toiletries: Include travel-sized items like deodorant, wet wipes, and toilet paper (as it may not always be available).

-• Camera or smartphone: To capture stunning views and memories.
+Camera or smartphone: To capture stunning views and memories.

-• Ziploc bags: Useful for keeping documents dry and organizing small items.
+Ziploc bags: Useful for keeping documents dry and organizing small items.

 Frequently asked questions and answers about Machu Picchu